COVID-19 Government Assistance Guide

 The Federal Government has provided additional funding for the Low Income Home Energy Assistance Program (LIHEAP).
 Visit this page for California LIHEAP contact info.

-For low-income residents not enrolled, Comcast is providing 2 months of free internet service during the COVID-19 outbreak, after which the rate is $9.95 monthly.
+For low-income residents not enrolled, Comcast is providing 2 months of free internet service through the end of 2020, after which the rate is $9.95 monthly.